 The photo contest aims to celebrate the photographers behind the lens.
-We think these shots – just some of our favourites that celebrate adventure sports – do a pretty good job at that.
+We think these shots — just some of our favorites that celebrate adventure sports — do a pretty good job at that.

 Let the adventure begin

 This shot sums up the anticipation, hopes and dreams of climbers heading to the greater ranges.
-“In this picture we see Andrzej Bargiel, sherpas and yaks carrying food, equipment and skis to base camp,” says the photographer, Marcin Kin.
-“We’re on the Tibetan plateau, hiking 25km to ascend to 5,000m.
+"In this picture we see Andrzej Bargiel, sherpas and yaks carrying food, equipment and skis to base camp,"says the photographer Marcin Kin.
+"We’re on the Tibetan plateau, hiking 15 miles to ascend to 16,000 feet.

-“Andrzej is about to attempt an alpine ski descent from the peak of Shishapangma (8,027m) seen in the distance.
-Eighteen days later we were happy because the expedition was a success.”
+"Andrzej is about to attempt an alpine ski descent from the peak of Shishapangma (26,000 feet) seen in the distance.
+Eighteen days later we were happy because the expedition was a success."